-Table 3 Policy Position - Submission Summary and Glenorchy LPS evaluation
+Table 3 Policy Position - Submission Summary and Sorell LPS evaluation

-LPS Mapping Policy Position Rationale Glenorchy LPS evaluation summary / submission Zoning Substations (terminal and zone) to be zoned Utilities Communication sites to be zoned Utilities where the communications facility is the primary use of the site.
+LPS Mapping Policy Position Rationale Sorell LPS evaluation summary / submission Zoning Substations (terminal and zone) to be zoned Utilities Communication sites to be zoned Utilities where the communications facility is the primary use of the site.
 Reflects the primary use of the site and the nature of the asset Reflects the long asset lifespan Utilities zone allows for the future operation, maintenance modification and development requirements of the asset (this is particularly important for communications sites as these do not enjoy any ESI Act exemptions once established) Clear message to the community about the existing and long term use of the site.
-Consistent with policy position, supported The following assets are zoned Utilities - Chapel Street Substation - Chapel Street Substation Communication Site - Risdon Substation - Goat Hill Communication Site No specific zoning is to be applied to ETC Allows for other compatible uses to occur in corridorCorridors are protected by ETIPC LPS is consistent with this policy position, supported Landscape Conservation Zone (through LPS rezoning) is not applied to ETC Conflicts with the existing use of the land for electricity transmission Diminishes strategic benefit of existing corridors making consideration of new corridors more likely Inconsistent with policy position, not supported.
-Landscape Conservation Zone is applied to: Line 431 Line 463 Line 432
+Amendment sought, inconsistent with policy position.
+The following assets should be rezoned Utilities: - Sorell Substation - Sorell Substation Communication Site No specific zoning is to be applied to ETC Allows for other compatible uses to occur in corridor Corridors are protected by ETIPC LPS is consistent with this policy position, supported.
+Landscape Conservation Zone (through LPS rezoning) is not applied to ETC Conflicts with the existing use of the land for electricity transmission Diminishes strategic benefit of existing corridors making consideration of new corridors more likely LPS is consistent with this policy position, supported.

-LPS Mapping Policy Position Rationale More onerous approvals pathway for augmentation of assets Sends conflicting message to public regarding the ongoing use of the land Glenorchy LPS evaluation summary / submission - Line 516 - Line 500 - Line 462 Natural Asset Code - Priority Vegetation Overlay Not to be applied to - Substations or communication sites where the site is cleared of native vegetation Assets are required to be cleared for safety and maintenance Clearing of vegetation is exempt under ESI Act Where asset already exists impact on the natural assets have already been assessed / approved and will continue to be impacted for the lifespan of the asset Supports strategic value of the site Clear messaging to community regarding the use of the site.
-Amendment sought to remove priority vegetation overlay from: - Goat Hill Communication Site Code has been applied to developed / cleared parts of the site Note: vegetation clearance exemptions from the application of a planning scheme for electricity infrastructure.
-LPS is consistent with this policy position for - Code has been applied to Chapel Street Substation and Communication Site, but not to developed parts of the site. - Code has not been applied to Risdon Substation Scenic Protection Code Overlay Not to be applied to - Substations, - Assets are required to be cleared for safety and maintenance Inconsistent with policy position, not supported - transitioning through Schedule 6.
-Code has been applied to
+LPS Mapping Policy Position Rationale Sorell LPS evaluation summary / submission More onerous approvals pathway for augmentation of assets Sends conflicting message to public regarding the ongoing use of the land Natural Asset Code - Priority Vegetation Overlay Not to be applied to - Substations or communication sites where the site is cleared of native vegetation Assets are required to be cleared for safety and maintenance Clearing of vegetation is exempt under ESI Act Where asset already exists impact on the natural assets have already been assessed / approved and will continue to be impacted for the lifespan of the asset Supports strategic value of the site Clear messaging to community regarding the use of the site.
+LPS is consistent with this policy position, supported.
+Scenic Protection Code Overlay Not to be applied toSubstations,Communication sites,orETC Assets are required to be cleared for safety and maintenance Where asset already exists impact on scenic quality / natural assets have already been assessed / approved and will continue to be impacted for the lifespan of the asset.
+Inconsistent with policy position.
+Schedule 6 transition prevents amendments required for consistency.
+Scenic Protection Code has been applied to both ETCs.

-LPS Mapping Policy Position Rationale Glenorchy LPS evaluation summary / submission Communication sites,orETC Where asset already exists impact on scenic quality / natural assets have already been assessed / approved and will continue to be impacted for the lifespan of the asset.
-Line 431 Line 463 Line 462 Line 516 Line 500 LPS is consistent with this policy position as Code has not been applied to Chapel Street Substation and Communication Site Risdon Substation Goat Hill Communication Site SAPs / PPZs Not to apply to substations To ensure that future development on these sites is not unreasonably affected by SAP.
-LPS is consistent with this policy position, supported Utilities Use Approval Status In all zones, PPZs and SAPs the Use Class for Utilities and Minor Utilities must be either No Permit Required, Permitted or Discretionary The ability to consider Utilities Use Class in all zones is a requirement for the effective planning and development of linear utility infrastructure, which is required to be located in a range of areas and will be subject to multiple zonings.
+LPS Mapping Policy Position Rationale Sorell LPS evaluation summary / submission SAPs / PPZs Not to apply to substations To ensure that future development on these sites is not unreasonably affected by SAP.
 LPS is consistent with policy position, supported.
+Utilities Use Approval Status In all zones, PPZs and SAPs the Use Class for Utilities and Minor Utilities must be either - No Permit Required, - Permitted or - Discretionary Utilities must not be Prohibited The ability to consider Utilities Use Class in all zones is a requirement for the effective planning and development of linear utility infrastructure, which is required to be located in a range of areas and will be subject to multiple zonings.
+LPS is consistent with policy position, supported.
+PPZs or SAPs use, development and subdivision standards Are drafted with at least a discretionary approval pathway.
+For example: No absolute height limit Allow subdivision for utilities Consistent with policy in SPPs that enables consideration of Utilities in all zones and no finite quantitative development or subdivision standards.
+LPS is consistent with policy position, supported.
+ETIPC Is correctly mapped and applied to relevant transmission infrastructure Consistent with policy in SPPs LPS is consistent with policy position, supported.